Buying & Selling Businesses

 What is a Lease?

-A lease is a legal agreement between a landlord (also known as the lessor) and tenant (also known as the lessee) for the use of the shop where the tenant conducts their business.
+A lease is a legal agreement between a landlord (or ‘lessor’) and tenant (or ‘lessee’) for use of the tenant’s business premises.

-However, a lease is valid without an agreement having been signed if the tenant :
+However, a lease is valid even if a lease has not been signed if the tenant :

 - takes possession of the premises; or

 - begins to pay rent

 It is good business practice not to pay rent or open for business until the lease has been signed.